-John Bulaitis is a modern historian, who specialises in twentieth century European history, with a particular interest in twentieth-century France.
+John Bulaitis specialises in twentieth century European history, with a particular interest in twentieth-century France.
+He also has expertise in the 'two political extremes' of twentieth century politics - communism and fascism.

 He has taught at Canterbury Christ Church since 2009.
 Previously, John held posts at University Campus Suffolk and the University of Essex.
 He has also taught history at Queen Mary (University of London), Royal Holloway, Birkbeck College and the Open University.
 He taught French translation at London South Bank University.
 He has also worked in Widening Participation, organising outreach work in schools and colleges at Goldsmiths College, University of London.